Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Randomization test for quantiles of individual treatment effects

 From Theorem \ref{thm:test_Hkc}, we are able to test whether any quantile of the individual treatment effects is bounded above by any constant.
 When $k=n$, the null hypothesis $H_{n, c}$ in \eqref{eq:H_nc_k} reduces to $H_{c\bm{1}}$ in \eqref{eq:null_less_delta}, the vector $\bm{\xi}_{n, c}$ reduces to $c\bm{1}$, the $p$-value $p_{\bm{Z}, k, c}$ in \eqref{eq:p_kc} reduces to $p_{\bm{Z}, c\bm{1}}$ in \eqref{eq:p_val_imp_control}, and Theorem \ref{thm:test_Hkc} reduces to a special case of Theorem \ref{thm:null_broader_monotone_control}.

 In Theorem \ref{thm:test_Hkc}, intuitively, when testing null hypothesis $H_{k,c}$ of $\tau_{(k)} \le c$, we allow the $\tau_{(j)}$'s with $j>k$ to be arbitrarily large.
-Moreover, we assign these infinity values to the treated units with largest outcomes to minimize the value of test statistic, or equivalently to maximize the randomization $p$-value.

-\begin{rmk} The calculation of $p_{\bm{Z}, k, c}$ in \eqref{eq:p_kc} involves ranking vectors with infinite elements.
+Moreover, we assign these infinity values to the treated units with largest outcomes to minimize the value of the test statistic, or equivalently to maximize the randomization $p$-value. {\rev As a result,} the calculation of $p_{\bm{Z}, k, c}$ in \eqref{eq:p_kc} involves ranking vectors with infinite elements.
 In practice, we can replace those infinite elements of $\bm{\xi}_{k,c}$ by any constant larger than the difference between the maximum treated observed outcome and the minimum control observed outcome, and the value of $p_{\bm{Z}, k, c}$ will remain the same.
 For simplicity, we use infinity, and view two negative infinite elements as equal in ranking.
-This is also compatible with the R software. \end{rmk}
+This is also compatible with the \textsf{R} software.

-\begin{rmk} {\lxr From Theorem \ref{thm:test_Hkc}, the ranking aspect of rank statistic plays an important role in making the test statistic distribution free and thus eases the computation.
+\begin{rmk} The ranking aspect of rank statistics plays an important role in making the test statistic distribution free and thus eases the computation.
 From Theorem \ref{thm:test_Hkc} and the discussion before, the rank statistic also has the advantage that it is robust to extreme outcome values.
-Specifically, although we allow some individual treatment effects to be infinity when maximizing the $p$-value over $\bm{\delta}\in \mathcal{H}_{k,c}$, the rank statistic is still able to provide significant $p$-values against the null; see, e.g., the simulation in Section \ref{sec:simu_visual} and the application in \ref{sec:benzene}. } \end{rmk}
+Specifically, although we allow some individual treatment effects to be infinity when maximizing the $p$-value over $\bm{\delta}\in \mathcal{H}_{k,c}$, the rank statistic is still able to provide significant $p$-values against the null; see, e.g., the simulation in Section \ref{sec:simu_visual} and the application in Section \ref{sec:profession}. \end{rmk}

-\begin{rmk} {\lxr For $1\le k \le n$, to ensure validity of our inference for $\tau_{(k)}$, we essentially allow the largest $n-k$ individual effects to be infinity, i.e., we consider the worse-case scenario.
-The usual Wilcoxon rank sum statistic generally does not have power for inferring quantiles of effects, because it focuses mainly on the average effect and loses power when some of individual effects are allowed to be infinity.
-The Stephenson rank sum statistic is particularly relevant here, because it can be sensitive to a few highly positive effects (even after some are hypothesized to be infinity) and provide more informative inference results; see the discussion in Section \ref{sec:stephenson} and simulations in Sections \ref{sec:simu_max} and \ref{sec:simu_visual}. } \end{rmk}